steven-martin/continuously-mac-api/README.md

 ## Quick Start

-Download this repo locally and...
+Download this repo locally, update the .env file values with your own twitter account values, and ...

 ```
 npm i